William Denison: Governor of Van Diemen's Land

 Denison was offered the position of Lieutenant-Governor of Van Diemen's Land in 1846 on the recommendation of Sir John Burgoyne, and arrived at Hobart on 25 January 1847.
 Six members of the nominee Legislative Council had resigned in protest over the costs of the prison system, which was partly borne by Tasmanians, and increased by the suspension of transportation to New South Wales.
 There had been a strong protest from members of the Anti-Transportation League and Sir John Eardley-Wilmot had been recalled for his failure to administer.
 Denison was told that no convicts would be sent so that he could fix the problem.
 The Tasmanian Legislative Council had no quorum.
 Due to difficulties in appointing replacements, Denison chose to rule without a functioning Council, even though this meant he could not pass legislation, including that needed to amend some local tax laws that were subsequently found to be faulty.
-He became at odds with the two judges; the power of the council to levy taxes.
-This had arisen after a case of dog tax that John Morgan, the editor of Britannia had refused to pay.
+He had a conflict with two judges that had arisen after a case of dog tax that John Morgan, the editor of Britannia had refused to pay.
 The case was taken to the Supreme Court where Chief Justice Pedder and Judge Montagu ruled that the local Act was contrary to the imperial statute which required the revenue to be set aside for use to specific local purpose.
-Denison thereupon charged the judges with neglect of duty in failing to identify the faults in the laws before they were enacted.
-He suggested that the Chief Justice should apply for leave of absence, and also found an opportunity to dismiss Montagu who was threatened with an action by a creditor.
-Denison was afterwards reprimanded by the Secretary of State, Earl Grey, for his conduct towards Pedder, but the dismissal of Montagu was confirmed.

-A report made by Denison to the Secretary of State, in which he spoke unfavourably of the colonists as a whole, was printed as a parliamentary paper, Denison naturally became very unpopular, and this unpopularity was not lessened by his attitude to the anti-transportation movement.
-He, however, succeeded in conciliating some of the citizens by granting 5 acre of land in Hobart as a site for an unsectarian school.